 top of page

 Participants will receive: hands-on training in acting, improvisation, dance, movement, as well as technical theatre like makeup & costume, set carpentry, and light & sound, all while working with professional artists and guest instructors.
-Students will gain real stage experience with three performance opportunities, along with a professional headshot and two complimentary tickets for family or friends to attend the final performances.

 The full program is offered at a $50 cost to participants and is made possible through the generous support of the Crossroads Foundation and Free Street Theater, whose commitment to youth arts and community storytelling helps make this opportunity accessible to the next generation of theatre makers.